Cooch Behar II: Livelihood

 In the Cooch Behar II CD block in 2011, among the class of total workers, cultivators numbered 27,400 and formed 21.35%, agricultural labourers numbered 43,329 and formed 33.77%, household industry workers numbered 3,895 and formed 3.04% and other workers numbered 53,699 and formed 41.85%.
 Total workers numbered 128,323 and formed 37.31% of the total population, and non-workers numbered 215,578 and formed 62.69% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.

 Infrastructure

 There are 111 inhabited villages in the Cooch Behar II CD block, as per the District Census Handbook, Cooch Behar, 2011.
-100% villages have power supply.
-100% villages have drinking water supply.
+All the villages have power supply and drinking water supply.
 27 villages (24.32%) have post offices.
 84 villages (75.68%) have telephones (including landlines, public call offices and mobile phones).
 55 villages (49.55%) have pucca (paved) approach roads and 29 villages (26.13%) have transport communication (includes bus service, rail facility and navigable waterways).
 11 villages (9.91%) have agricultural credit societies and 7 villages (6.31%) have banks.